66e05c98309bd23fa63bb20f Monday09xlarge North Hall Photo Courtesy Imts

 READ MORE: On the Floor at IMTS 2024: Experience Live Machining and Automation Demos

-Industry leaders from companies such as Google Cloud, Siemens USA and Microsoft will present on the Main Stage this week, which is set up on the concourse between the North and South Halls, to share insights that reflect the latest trends and innovations.
+These industry leaders along with a host of other companies presented on the Main Stage, which was set up on the concourse between the North and South Halls, where representatives shared insights that reflect the latest trends and innovations in manufacturing.

-The Emerging Technology Center (ETC) booth (#236700) is at the entrance of the North Building.
-Visitors are visiting here to experience technologies that are aimed at addressing today’s most pressing manufacturing issues, including automation, additive manufacturing, reshoring, the surge in aerospace and defense investment, and raising productivity per worker.
+The Emerging Technology Center (ETC) booth was at the entrance of the North Building, and visitors were able to experience technologies aimed at addressing today’s most pressing manufacturing issues, including automation, additive manufacturing, reshoring, the surge in aerospace and defense investment, and raising productivity per worker.

 READ MORE: Focus on Innovation as IMTS 2024 Opens in Chicago